Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Zingiber Officinale

-In Chinese Medicine balance is essential, and ginger root helps to soften the Zilch formula.
-To address the heat and inflammation in acne-prone skin, Zilch contains many cooling ingredients.
-Ginger’s warming properties counteract the cold nature of these herbs to create a harmonious skin supplement.
+In Chinese Medicine, balance is essential.
+Because of its thermogenic properties, Ginger root is often used in TCM to balance, warm and soften harsh ingredients.
+To address the heat and inflammation in acne-prone skin, many ingredients in Zilch Acne Formula are cooling in nature and Ginger’s warming properties counteract the cold nature of these herbs to create a harmonious skin supplement.

 Dang Gui